 RCN.
-Female genital mutilation: RCN guidance for travel health services.
-This publication acts as a supplement to Female Genital Mutilation: An RCN Resource for Nursing and Midwifery Practice (2016) and focuses on professionals working in travel health services.
-Travel health organisations, clinics and health care professionals (HCPs) will find it useful as it highlights how important it is for processes within travel health settings to be reviewed to ensure services provide an effective safeguarding process around FGM.
+Female Genital Mutilation.
+RCN guidance for travel health services (2020).
+This publication acts as a supplement to Female Genital Mutilation: An RCN Resource for Nursing and Midwifery Practice (2019) and focuses on professionals working in travel health services.
+Travel health organisations, clinics and health care professionals will find it useful as it highlights how important it is for processes within travel health settings to be reviewed to ensure services provide an effective safeguarding process around FGM.

 Barnardos National FGM Centre.
 The National FGM Centre is a partnership between Barnardo’s and the Local Government Association (LGA) to achieve a systems change in the provision of services for girls and women affected by female genital mutilation (FGM).

 Rabies is an infectious viral disease and one of the deadliest diseases passed to humans from animals.
 Rabies is almost always fatal, so travellers need to be aware of rabies in the destination and know what to do in the event of a potential exposure.
 Nurses should be aware of the latest guidance and competent to advise travellers on the prevention and treatment options available to them.

 A pre-exposure rabies vaccine is advisable for those travelling to a high-risk country in, e.g. Africa or Asia, especially if travelling to remote areas, where medical care and rabies post-exposure treatment may not be available.
 Comprehensive travel health insurance is highly recommended.

 In August 2018 Vaccine update (282) published a rabies special edition which included:

 - changes to rabies pre-exposure prophylaxis